omgnetwork/elixir-omg/docs/architecture.md

 ### `OMG.Watcher.ExitProcessor`

-- get various Ethereum events from `OMG.API.EthereumEventListener`
+- get various Ethereum events from `OMG.Sync.EthereumEventListener`
 - used only in Watcher
 - validates exits
 - emits byzantine events to `OMG.Watcher.Eventer`